Who We Are

 What would your last meal be?
 A soft pretzel from the mall and a bowl of pork ramen from Ramen Tatsunoya.

 Before publicist Justin Hargett started his own business, Kickflip PR, he worked in-house at such outstanding publishers as Soho, Picador, and Basic Books—a lot of experience for a young guy.
 His expertise in literary fiction and mystery/crime has been a great boon to Prospect Park and our authors.
-Justin and his fiancée, Alex, are transplants from Brooklyn to LA’s Los Feliz, a short walk from Skylight Books.
+Justin and his new bride, Alex, are transplants from Brooklyn to LA’s Los Feliz, a short walk from Skylight Books.
 When he’s not reading and promoting books or listening to music, he’s watching sports and talking sports for the podcast The Big Game.

 5 Questions for Justin